jwshartle/S3T2TM2/Design Doc.md

 -   Users should be notified of their involvement in new project

 **_Flow of events:_**
-Admin presses ‘Create Project’ button on home screen
+→Admin presses ‘Create Project’ button on home screen

 System opens ‘New Project’ page in GUI

-Admin enters new project information, clicks “Create Project”
+→Admin enters new project information, clicks “Create Project”

-Project tables created in database
+←Project tables created in database

-System notifies users of new project
+←System notifies users of new project

-System displays project stack in Display Board view of GUI
+←System displays project stack in Display Board view of GUI

 ### **Use Case #16: Create new task**